 History of the site

 Founded by Thomas Sauvard in 1852, this mechanical tile factory is one of the oldest in the region.
-At its head, three generations succeeded one another from father to son : Thomas, Martin and Camille Sauvard.
+At its head, three generations have succeeded from father to son : Thomas, Martin and Camille Sauvard.

-The small tile factory, which began as a craft, became a real factory by modernizing and expanding from the end of the 19th century (mechanization of manufacture, steam engine).
-Its immediate proximity to the canal of Berry allows to import the fuel and to export the finished products.
-In 1907, the four intermittent ovens were added to a Hoffmann furnace.
+The small tilery, craft in its infancy, becomes a real factory by modernizing and expanding from the end of the 19th century (mechanization of manufacture, steam engine).
+Its immediate proximity to the canal of Berry allows to import the coal and to export the finished products.
+In 1907, at the 4 ovens with intermittent fire is added a Hoffmann oven.

-With a continuous and mobile fire, this furnace allows to increase production while using less fuel (coal).
+With a continuous and mobile fire, this oven allows to increase production efficiency while using less coal.
 The whole site is remarkable for its conservation and its configuration.
-It consists of several ancillary buildings : the foreman's house on the quay side, an entrance pavilion (office, porterie and habitation) situated on the town side (rue Gambetta) and a series of six double houses in Lieutenant Petit street to house workers.
+It consists of several outbuildings : the foreman's house on the quay side, an entrance pavilion (office, porterie and habitation) situated on the town side (rue Gambetta) and a series of six double houses in Lieutenant Petit street to house workers.

-The Sauvard tilery-brickyard produces a wide variety recognized by regional and national awards: full or hollow bricks, pipes of drainage, socket tiles, lanterns, shore tiles, ridges tiles, tiles of pavement as well as elements of ornaments.
+The Sauvard tilery-brickyard produces various products recognized by regional and national awards: full or hollow bricks, drainage pipes, socket tiles, lanterns, shore tiles, ridges tiles, tiles of pavement as well as elements of ornaments.